Holiday inspiration currently loading...

 Your Accommodation in Melvich

-Directly on the surfers’ paradise beach at Melvich, your accommodation in this amazing corner of Sutherland is the most appealing of family owned small hotels.
-Full of rustic charm, with clean, simple detail throughout, its position on the coast is nothing short of breath-taking.
-En-suite rooms are of generous proportion, with squashy sofas and spacious bathrooms, while dinner of superb, wood-fired pizza is a welcome surprise.
+Directly on the surfers’ paradise beach at Melvich, your accommodation is the most appealing of family owned small hotels.
+Full of rustic charm, with generously spacious rooms and clean, simple detail throughout, its position on the coast is nothing short of breath-taking.

 Day 11 – Sutherland, Caithness and the Flow Country